iucario/bangumi-go/README.md

-# Bangumi CLI
+# Bangumi Terminal UI

-Bangumi CLI in Golang
+Bangumi CLI and TUI in Golang

 ## Commands